jonnonz1/nz-statute-book/acts/public/2021/reserve-bank-of-new-zealand-act-2021.md

     (ii) imposing prudential standards or other requirements; and (iii) monitoring compliance with, investigating conduct that constitutes or may constitute a contravention of, and enforcing that legislation; and
     (iv) taking appropriate action in respect of persons that have contravened, are contravening, or are likely to contravene that legislation or are otherwise in financial or other difficulties:
+  (ba) to manage and administer the depositor compensation scheme under the Deposit Takers Act 2023, including doing the things set out in section 195 of that Act:
   (c) to monitor the financial system, including by collecting and analysing information and publishing statistics and other information in connection with the financial system (for example, publishing a financial stability report under section 170); and
   (d) to monitor the needs of the public for bank notes and coins; and (e) to co-operate with—